andresguisado/katacoda-scenarios/kubernetes-basic-concepts/jobs-initcontainers-staticpods/jobs.md

 Note that `spec.restartPolicy` in Job resources just support values: "OnFailure" or "Never" further info [here](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#example-states)

 > **Note:** There're situations where you want to fail a job after some ammount of retries, to do so use `spec.backoffLimit`.
 It is set by default to 6.
 > You could want to manage the duration of the job, not matter how many Pods are created.
-You can use `spec.activeDeadlineSeconds` and once a Job reaches `spec.activeDeadlineSeconds`, the Job and all of its Pods are terminates.
+You can use `spec.activeDeadlineSeconds` and once a Job reaches this value(in sec), the Job and all of its Pods are terminates.

 `kubectl apply -f /manifests/job.yaml`{{execute}}